Payday Loans in Virginia: Subprime Report

 If you want to find out if a payday or title lender in Virginia is properly licensed and bonded, you can contact the Bureau of Financial Institutions—a division of the State Corporation Commission.
 You can visit their website, or call their toll-free number at 1-800-552-7945.

 By visiting the website for the Bureau of Financial Institutions, you will find a list of names and addresses of lenders who are currently licensed.
-You can also find a variety of information about your rights as a borrower, and how to file a complaint about a Virginia payday or title lender.
+You can also find a lot of information about your rights as a borrower, and how to file a complaint about a Virginia payday or title lender.

 - Address:Tyler Building, 8th Floor 1300 East Main Street, Suite 800 Richmond, VA 23219